Photo of the Iaraçu river shuttle

 Organised by the French National Research Institute for Sustainable Development (IRD) and its Brazilian partners, this mission brought together more than 150 researchers, doctoral students, journalists and institutional actors from the three major tropical basins – Amazonia, the Congo Basin and South-East Asia – to reflect together on the construction of an inter-basin vision for the benefit of forests and the climate.

-The One Forest Vision (OFVi) delegation represented the Congo Basin through three high-level scientists: Prof. Raphaël Tshimanga, Director of CRREBaC (DRC) and Co-Chair of the Congo Basin Science Initiative (CBSI), who was present throughout the river crossing, as well as Prof. Alfred Ngomanda, Commissioner General of CENAREST (Gabon), and Dr Aboubakar Mambimba Ndjoungui, Director General of AGEOS (Gabon), who joined the delegation in Belém for the rest of the scientific discussions.
+The One Forest Vision (OFVi) delegation represented the Congo Basin through three high-level scientists: Prof. Raphaël Tshimanga, Director of the Congo Basin Water Resources Research Center (CRREBaC) in the DRC and co-chair of the Congo Basin Science Initiative (CBSI), who was present throughout the river crossing, as well as Prof. Alfred Ngomanda, Commissioner General of the National Center for Scientific and Technological Research (CENAREST) in Gabon, and Dr. Aboubakar Mambimba Ndjoungui, Director General of the Gabonese Agency for Space Studies and Observations (AGEOS) in Gabon, who joined the delegation in Belém for further scientific exchanges.
 Their participation illustrated the rise of African research and the shared desire to strengthen scientific and diplomatic cooperation between tropical basins.

-On board the Iaraçu shuttle, the One Forest Vision teams led several key moments of reflection and scientific exchange.
+On board the Iaraçu shuttle, the OFVi teams led several key moments of reflection and scientific exchange.

 Workshop 1 – Linking science and public policy

-The first workshop, led by Nicolas Barbier, Laurent Durieux and Raphaël Tshimanga, focused on preparing an inter-basin policy brief linking recent scientific findings to future research directions.
+The first workshop, led by Nicolas Barbier (IRD), Laurent Durieux (IRD), Raphaël Tshimanga (CRREBaC), focused on preparing an inter-basin policy brief linking recent scientific findings to future research directions.

 Discussions highlighted the need for better coordination between knowledge production and policy decisions.